 Molly Spain is an actor/director/musician/artist currently based out of Colorado.
 She is thrilled to be back in her hometown and at The Spark after having lived and worked in both New York and London.
 Her biggest passion is storytelling, with a focus on safe and playful exploration.
 She has performed globally, including a Jewish Immigrant in Ragtime, Tiblyn in Firebringer, and Mary Poppins in Mary Poppins.
 Outside of performing, she is also a musician, creating music under the project ‘Molly in the Stairwell’.
 Molly is also the founder and Artistic Director of Little Foxes Theatre Company, a company dedicated to bringing the history and the future of theatre together in harmony.
 She is over the moon to share her passion for the industry and inspire the next generation of artists to explore and expand their craft!

-Performer / Mentor
+Performer / Costumer

 Sydney Suter